 Uma Casa na Escuridão by José Luís Peixoto

 I have no idea what this book is about, but I usually like Peixoto’s writing style.
 The way in which he uses short sentences helps achieve an interesting rhythm.
 I couldn’t find an English translation of this particular book, but If you are interested in reading a novel by José Luís Peixoto, there are translations into English of some of his other books, such as The Piano Cemetery and Blank Gaze.

 A Casa, a Escuridão by José Luís Peixoto

 This one is a poetry collection based on the novel Uma Casa na Escuridão by the same author.
-I have never read any of Peixoto’s poetry collections, but since his novels are filled with such beautiful sentences, I expect to fall completely in love with his poems.
+I have never read any of Peixoto’s poetry collections, but since his novels are full of beautiful sentences, I expect to fall completely in love with his poems.

 O Castelo dos Destinos Cruzados (The Castle of Crossed Destinies) by Italo Calvino